-4.4.1 Conduct Constituing Certificate Acceptance
+4.4.1 Conduct Constituting Certificate Acceptance

 On receiving certificate, a subscriber is committed to check its contents, particularly the correctness of the data and complementariness of a public key with the private key he/she/it possesses.
 If the certificate has any faults that cannot be accepted by the subscriber, the certificate should be immediately revoked (it is equal to lack of approval of the valid certificate expressed by the subscriber).
-Unless the subscriber revokes or notifies Certum within seven (7) days from receipt the certificate that he/she/it does not accept it, the certificate is deemed accepted.
+Unless the subscriber revokes or notifies Certum within seven (7) days from receipt the certificate that they do not accept it, the certificate is deemed accepted.

-Certificate acceptance is univocal to the subscriber's stating that prior to applying the certificate to any cryptographic operation, he/she/it thoroughly familiarized with certificate issuance procedures, described in this document.
+Certificate acceptance is univocal to the subscriber's stating that prior to applying the certificate to any cryptographic operation, they thoroughly are familiarized with certificate issuance procedures, described in this document.